 This tutorial taught you how to install Docker, set up MariaDB, and connect a WordPress site with your containerized MariaDB database.
 Plus, you learned how to use DevKinsta to create a fully containerized WordPress website.

 There is plenty more to explore with WordPress site creation and its numerous hosting solutions.
-If you’re looking to discover how easy your site management can be, Kinsta’s managed WordPress hosting has you covered.
+If you’re looking to discover how easy your site management can be, Kinsta’s WordPress hosting has you covered.

 Salman Ravoof